enonic/old-xp-doc/doc/appendix/changes/index.rst

 New Project Init Tool
 --------------------------

-The project initialization tool has been rewritten, and now supports ripping any valid Enonic XP application project directly from any Git installation, and GitHub specifically.
+The project initialization tool has been rewritten and now supports ripping any valid Enonic XP application project directly from any Git installation, and GitHub specifically.
 This is also accompanied with a new starter app: starter-base, available on GitHub https://github.com/enonic/starter-base.

 Read more about :ref:`init_project`

 Faster and safer Node Persistance
 ==================================

-The node persistance layer has been completely rewritten in order to improve both speed and robustness.
-Single node write operations now are now only limited by disk-write speed.
+The node persistence layer has been completely rewritten in order to improve both speed and robustness.
+Single node write operations are now only limited by disk-write speed.

 Minor improvements
 ------------------